 Unexpected costs will come from BICE, the report contends.

 Under the DOL’s proposal, any transaction in which an advisor, or his or her firm, has a conflict of interest (i.e., would receive more compensation if the investor were to make the transaction) would be labeled a Prohibited Transaction, the report explains.
+“In order to go forward with such a transaction, an advisor would require a Prohibited Transaction Exemption (PTE), the most significant of which under the proposed rules is” BICE.

 Essentially, BICE would require the advisor and the client “to enter into a contract where the advisor promises to act in the undefined ‘best interest’ of the client (including vague provisions like not receiving ‘excessive’ compensation),” the report states.
 “Importantly, these contracts would be enforceable through state contract law courts, opening the door to unforeseeable litigation costs.”